 Still, they just couldn't see how a knife could be worth more than 300 or 400 bucks, no matter how it was made or by who.
 They kept coming back to the materials, namely the blade steel, over and over, as if the blade steel was the determinant factor of a knife's value.
 I write about these ridiculous notions and misconceptions on numerous sections on my Blades page.
 It didn't matter to them that my PJLT pattern has a very long history and high performance reputation among United States Air Force Pararescuemen who actually use this knife; all that seemed to matter to them was the blade steel.

 These geniuses go on to claim knowledge and experience with other steels, with other makers, and clearly try again and again to compare handmade custom knives to factory knives. the very subject of this page.
 No one even considered the grind geometry, the fit, the finish, the balance, the design, or the service of the knife in its potential use in the field.
-The knife they pictured has a 42 component locking stainless steel, corrosion resistant aluminum alloy welt frame, and double thickness stainless screwed waterproof knife sheath, clearly the finest combat knife sheath made in the world today, but all they could say was that the steel was 440 (actually 440C, if that matters).
+The knife they pictured has a 42 component locking stainless steel, corrosion resistant aluminum alloy welt frame, and double thickness stainless screwed waterproof knife sheath, clearly the finest combat knife sheath made in the world today, but all they could say was that the steel was 440 (actually 440C, since that matters).
 Did they even stop to consider the cost of that sheath?
 It is significant.
 The knife has bolsters.
 None of the common factory or boutique shop knives they compared the PJLT to had any bolsters, and the bolsters on the PJLT are made of 304 high nickel, high chromium austenitic stainless steel.
 Hardly anybody makes bolstered knives; that's just too much trouble to make a knife that strong.
-If other makers of combat knives do (rarely) step out and use stainless steel for fittings, they use the softer, less corrosion-resistant 400 series of austenitic steels, or (worse) brass or nickel silver.
-Did they consider the cost of that personalization, custom digitizing, or accessories?
+If other makers of combat knives do (rarely) step out and use stainless steel for fittings, they use the softer, less corrosion-resistant 410 stainless steel, less corrosion resistant, less durable, and never heat treated to reach its highest condition).
+They also use (worse) brass or nickel silver.
+Did the commenters consider the cost of that personalization, custom digitizing, or accessories?
 Did they consider any of the dozens of other factors that are detailed in significant facts and illustrations on my huge Tactical Combat Knives page?
 Nope, it's just about the steel type, which they would know well, being all trained machinists, and metallurgists, and knife makers themselves... whoops; they are none of those.

-And by God, no one considered my professional track record, experience, longevity, history, and the actual value of my work, a value that keeps me 4-5 years continually in backorders.
+And no one, not a single one of them considered my professional track record, experience, longevity, history, and the actual value of my work, a value that keeps me 4-5 years continually in backorders.

 This illustrates, unfortunately, an attitude that currently seems to dominate conversations, media, and even politics, the attitude of "Haves vs. Have-nots."
 Those who do not have, and may not desire some item, lifestyle, location, or view take it upon themselves to tell others how they should live, what they should buy, how much it should cost, and, in effect, how much I should make for what I do.
 Would they do the same for an NBA basketball player, a Hollywood celebrity, or even their doctor?
 How about the mechanic that lives down the street, the health care worker in their family, or the teacher who teaches their child?
 Where does this stop?
 The only way, perhaps, for them to see the jealous, shallow, and vain attitude that they display so willingly to others is to have them be the recipient of such judgment.
 Tell these guys how much they should earn, no matter how good of work, how much experience, how much value they instill in the fruits of their labor, and the conversation would quickly change.
 Also be sure to tell them that they can not buy an expensive tactical knife, ever, because their compadres on some anonymous forum get to decide what they have and how they spend their money.